Telangana Formation Day – June 2nd

 History of Telangana

-After several years of protests and agitation and after the huge demand for a new state that was raised from the Telangana movement, the Central Government, under the United Progressive Alliance government, finally decided to separate and to bifurcate the State of Andhra Pradesh into Telangana and the rest of Andhra Pradesh.
+After several years of protests and agitation and after the huge demand for a new state that was raised from the Telangana movement, the Central Government, under the United Progressive Alliance government, finally decided to separate and bifurcate the State of Andhra Pradesh into Telangana and the rest of Andhra Pradesh.

-Telangana Movement was a movement in which the demand for the separate state of Telangana had arisen.
+Telangana Movement was a movement in which the demand for a separate state of Telangana had arisen.
 It has a long history behind it.
 The Telangana region comprises a Telugu-speaking part of the princely state of Hyderabad.
 It lies near the Deccan plateau and is the hub of the mainland rivers such as the Krishna and Godavari.

 Telangana was never part of the British Empire.
 When India became independent the princely state of Hyderabad under Nizam rule was merged inside the Indian territory based on the instrument of accession.
 Meanwhile, the Telugu-speaking region was carved out completely from the Madras State.
-The States Reorganisation Committee in 1953 was appointed by the Pandit Jawaharlal Nehru who was the then Prime Minister of India to separate Telangana and form it into a new state but later Nehru had to give up his idea after the brutal revolutionary movement in Hyderabad.
+The States Reorganisation Committee 1953 was appointed by the Pandit Jawaharlal Nehru who was the then Prime Minister of India to separate Telangana and form it into a new state but later Nehru had to give up his idea after the brutal revolutionary movement in Hyderabad.

 In 1969, the demand for Telangana was again raised by constant protests by students and government employees but it was later suppressed after a short period.
 After the rise of the Telugu Desam Party, the demand for Telangana again gained media attention.
 In October 2008, Telugu Desam Party supported the demand for a separate state Telangana.